chrisarcand/dotfiles/README.md

 Please be sure to back up your files appropriately before installation if there's anything important that already exists.

+You'll need to set up things like your default shell and fonts n' stuff in your terminal emulator yourself, after this installation.

 ### Organization

 These files follow a topic-based organizational scheme originally popularized by Zach Holman.